25 Awesome Customer Service Tips You Must Employ in 2021

 Only 20 percent of businesses are able to solve an issue at first contact.
 That means that 80 percent of businesses need at least two attempts!

 This is simply not efficient or good for customer experience.
-Customers expect a problem to be resolved in one interaction.
+They expect a problem to be resolved in one interaction.
 Redirecting calls through better IVR options, connecting with the right people, and training your team makes this possible.
 Don’t condemn customers to be bounced around forever.

 14. Train staff to understand and believe in your products